-What happens when you only have one closet that has to be all the closets?
-If you live in a home where your hall closet has to be a multipurpose storage space, here are some solutions from my own closet makeover to keep everything organized and easy to find.
+What happens when you live in a small space and only have one closet that has to store everything?
+If you live in a home where your hall closet is a small, but mighty multipurpose storage space, here are some solutions from my own closet makeover to keep everything organized and easy to find.

 1. Unify the space with a color theme.

-Here is our hall closet.
-It serves as extra pantry space, the pet supply area, a linen closet, a utility closet and a game storage space.
+Here is my family’s hall closet.
+It serves as extra pantry space, the pet supply area, a linen closet, a utility closet, and a game storage space.
 As you can see, the before was a mess of everything all over the place.

-Creating a color scheme sound silly but here is my “after.”
+Creating a color scheme sounds silly, but here is my “after.”
 Since this closet is a drop zone for so many different items, creating a unified color scheme helps it look less cluttered.
 Do you agree?

-I rolled linens into attractive baskets, placed like pantry items into cute bins and organized all the paper products together.
+I rolled linens into attractive baskets, placed similar pantry items into cute bins, and organized all of the paper products together.
 This color-coded bin method isn’t only more efficient, but it also simply looks like the closet is well organized and helps my family find what they are looking for.

 2. Create zones.

-I dedicated zones–basically corners and shelves–to a certain purpose.
-I now have a game/kid area, a pantry space, a linen area and a space for cleaners.
-This helps me find what I need quickly because I know what section of my multipurpose closet to go to when looking for a specific item.
+I dedicated zones in my hall closet–basically corners and shelves–to a certain purpose.
+I now have a game/kids area, a pantry space, a linen area, and a space for cleaners.
+This closet organization hack helps me find what I need quickly because I know what section of my multi–purpose closet to go to when looking for a specific item.

 3. Eliminate the extra.

 Is there anything in your closet that can be consolidated or gotten rid of completely?
-Try to rid yourself of bulky boxes or storage containers that take up too much room.
-Removing the games from their boxes added more shelf space in my closet.
-Having them stored in smaller containers makes them easier to pull out and put away, plus, rids the closet of a lot of extra chaos.
+As we mentioned earlier, try to rid yourself of unnecessary items, bulky boxes, or storage containers that take up too much room during the closet organization process.
+For example, removing the games from their boxes added more shelf space in my closet.
+Having them stored in smaller containers makes them easier to pull out and put away, and it also rids the closet of a lot of extra clutter and chaos.

-This method of eliminating the excess also helps for items like batteries and paper products.
+This method of eliminating the excess in your hall closet also extends to items like batteries and paper products.
 Why keep the bulky and oddly shaped battery packaging when I can fit the batteries into a concise bin that matches the rest of my closet?
 Changes like this help the space look much more organized.

 4. Add labels!

-There’s nothing worse than taking the time to purge and organize a space if your family is just going to destroy it again after a week or so of use.
-Labels can keep your sanity and your family members in the loop.
+There’s nothing worse than taking the time to purge and organize a closet space if your family is just going to destroy it again after a week or so of use.
+Adding some easy-to-make labels can keep your sanity and your family members in the loop once you’ve finished organizing your hall closet.
 If you can’t see what is in the basket or bin, label it.
 This helps you find what you need quickly and also helps other members of your household keep the closet as orderly as they found it.